Therapy for pregnancy, children & families.

 My focus is supporting families— prenatally through every stage of childhood.

 Whether you are trying to build a family, newly adjusting to parenthood or taking on the school age years, navigating these transition can be isolating and overwhelming.
 Ideally, we identify what’s important to you and help you make decisions that align with your values.
-Therapy typically includes both parent and child or individual adults.
-I do see children for individual therapy; but know that I include parents in the therapeutic process.
-For child therapy, I’m seeing children 12 years and younger - this is my specialty.
+I work with birthing parents in the perinatal and postpartum period.
+I see children for individual therapy and will include parents in the therapeutic process.
+For child therapy, I’m seeing children 12 years and younger.

 2.